StephanSinn/ng-job-search/README.md

 For the addition and removal ob the job to the list of favorites, another possible way is by using ngContent.
 I also used this, as you can see from the git history.
 I decided to fulfil the task by Event Binding, since I already demonstrated the usage of ngContent in another component.

+I interpreted the Back button to lead the user back to where he/she came from, not only to the jobs page ('/'), so that a user will also go back to favorites when he looks on the details from the favorites page.